uq-eresearch/thales/doc/thales-install-guide.md

 Installation
 ------------

+### Common to both development and production installations

 1. Install the required software: Git, PostgreSQL, Ruby and Bundler.
 See [Installing software on Fedora] for an example of how to do this.